 - w/o – Without

-Please feel free to add other common terms I might have missed in the comments thread.
-I look forward to your thoughts and insights on this topic.
+If you know any terms, I might have missed please let me know.
+Feel free to Tweet me @AnibalPachecoIT I look forward to your thoughts and insights on this topic.